-Cholesterol and triglycerides are lipid or fat and are necessary for normal functioning of body.
+Cholesterol and triglycerides are lipid or fat and are necessary for normal functioning of the body.
 Cholesterol is a soft, clay-like, fat-like, white crystalline substance, C27H45OH, found in bloodstream and animal tissues and various foods.
 It is important as a constituent of cell membranes and a precursor to steroid hormones.
 It is normally synthesized by the liver and is transported through the bloodstream by different types of lipoproteins.
 Its main two types are HDL and LDL and they are routinely measured in blood tests.

 Triglycerides are the main constituents of natural fats and oils.
-They are required in body to provide energy needed by tissues to function.
+They are required in the body to provide energy needed by tissues to function.
 If the level of LDL and triglycerides rises then the risk factor for developing diseases also increases.

-The main source of both type of fat inside body is our diet.
+The main source of both type of fat inside the body is our diet.
 When the food rich in animal food, fats, sugar, dairy products is taken in excess that causes the rise in levels of cholesterol and triglyceride.
 It is important to choose food wisely.
 The one which is low-fat, contain complex carbohydrate, low in sugar and rich in vitamins and natural antioxidants.
-So the first step toward lowering the cholesterol and triglyceride levels starts in kitchen.
+So the first step toward lowering the cholesterol and triglyceride levels starts in the kitchen.

 Why Cholesterol is required in our body?